CrunchyData/pg_featureserv/doc/content/installation/07-deployment.md

 If no configuration is specified, the server runs using internal defaults (which are the same as provided in the example configuration file).
-Where possible the program autodetects things like the `UrlBase`.
+Where possible, the program autodetects values such as the `UrlBase`.

 The only required configuration is the `DbConnection` setting, if not provided in the environment variable `DATABASE_URL`.
-Even this can be omitted if the server is run with the `--test` flag.
+(Even this can be omitted if the server is run with the `--test` flag.)

 The default configuration file is shown below.